 Now that you know all about Engagement Rate, it’s time to start using it to properly engage with your audience.

 Are you a GA4 user?
-Then head over to our website to check out our website to view our easy-to-read Data Studio Templates.
+Then head over to our website to check out our website to view our easy-to-read Looker Studio Templates.